jstoxrocky/freelinreg/README.md

     log(y) c gdp cap log(y)(-1) [10]

 It is not necessary to specify the number of time periods when using pure time series data.

+2.3 Interaction terms

+Interaction terms are possible with the FOMLRP.
+Simply insert an asterix between two variable names to create a new interaction variable.

+    y x1 x1*x2

+For example, If our data set is as above, we can create an interaction term equal to the product of 'gdp' and 'cap' and use it in our model specifications:

+    y c gdp*cap

 **********************************************************************************************************************
 STEP 3: Further estimation and hypothesis testing